OCD & Co-Occurring PTSD+OCD

 When Trauma and OCD Intersect

-Trauma and OCD often share the same nervous-system roots: fear, control, and the drive to prevent something bad from happening again.
-For many, intrusive thoughts echo the themes of earlier experiences - responsibility, safety, contamination, harm, or loss of control.
+Trauma and OCD often share the same nervous system roots: fear, control, and the drive to prevent something bad from happening again.
+For many people, intrusive thoughts echo the themes of earlier experiences—responsibility, safety, contamination, harm, or loss of control.

-That’s why healing OCD can’t just focus on the mind.
-The body must be included, too.
+That's why healing OCD can't just focus on the mind.
+The body needs to be included, too.
 When your body feels safe, your thoughts soften.

-I integrate I-CBT with trauma-focused modalities such as:
+I integrate I-CBT with trauma-focused approaches such as:

 Somatic Experiencing & Nervous System Regulation